• Teach yourself to touch type

 appropriate test; different tests.

-► Error bars in experimental biology.
+► Error bars, error bars again, P values and t tests, in experimental biology.

 ► A statistics texbook from Richard Lowry (Vassar), with worked examples.